l-jhon/uniswap-v3-event-streamer/README.md

 ## 🎯 Overview

-The Uniswap V3 Event Streamer is designed to capture and process blockchain events in real-time.
+The Uniswap V3 Event Streamer is designed to capture and process blockchain events in real-time from one or multiple Uniswap V3 pools.
 The project implements an event-driven architecture that can handle blockchain reorganizations and maintain state across restarts.
 Also there is a observability/monitoring stack that aims to show metrics about the pipeline.

 There is already a DB dump file with some sample events.
 [Here is the file.](uniswap_v3_events.dump)